Low FODMAP Burnout: Staying Motivated Through Elimination

 That's the trap.
 The diet doesn't need to be perfect.
 It needs to be good enough to produce a clear signal.

 Think in terms of stacking awareness rather than absolute purity.
 The goal across a day is to keep total FODMAP load low, not to hit zero.
-If you accidentally ate something with hidden onion, you haven't broken anything.
+An accidental hidden-onion meal hasn't broken anything.
 Eat simply the rest of the day, give it 24 to 48 hours, and keep going.
 The signal comes from a pattern across weeks, not from any single meal.

 A "perfect or quit" mindset statistically pushes people into quit.
 A "pretty good across the week" mindset keeps them in long enough to see results.